giz-t-hub/2025/README.md

 - <b> Climate and environment </b>
 - <b> Transport infrastructure </b>
 - <b> Logistics and Trade </b>
+  - <b> Digital and Sustainable Trade Facilitation: Global Report 2025 </b> https://www.untfsurvey.org/files/documents/2025-UNTF-Global-Report.pdf - *This report presents the results of the sixth United Nations (UN) Global Survey on Digital and Sustainable Trade Facilitation.
+It brings together information from countries worldwide pertaining to the implementation of a wide range of trade facilitation measures, going beyond the scope of measures included in the World Trade Organization (WTO) Trade Facilitation Agreement (TFA).
+The report aims to foster a forward-looking and inclusive approach to trade facilitation among countries and development partners, deepening the collective understanding and monitoring of progress, strengthening the foundation for evidence-based policymaking, fostering the exchange of innovative and effective practices, and identifying emerging priorities for capacity-building, technical assistance, and international cooperation.*

 - <b> General </b>

 ### September / October <a name="September"></a>